DATE OF MANUFACTURE: 1967 | COLOUR: OPALESCENT SILVER BLUE METALLIC | INTERIOR TRIM: DARK BLUE LEATHER | PRICE: £115,000

 In May 1965, Autocar were quoted as saying: “The E-Type offers just about the easiest way to travel quickly by road.”
 In 1967, Jaguar launched an updated model which came to be known as the Series 1 1/2, which was only in production for a single year from 1967 to 1968.
 It brought the new unfaired headlight design that subsequently featured on the S2.
 The transformation was completed in 1971 with the V12-powered S3 model.
 It had a wider track and less comely front-end styling, but under the bonnet sat 5.3-litres of sweetly smooth engine.

-This vehicle has had a full restoration at some stage of its life and owned by its current owner for a number of years.
+This vehicle has had restoration at some stage of its life and owned by its current owner for a number of years.
 Well cared for by Mr Gary Davis, an E-Type specialist based in Upminister, Essex.
 A long-term family friend who looks after a number of cars for the family including a race prepared E-Type.

 Driving superbly, feeling responsive, tight, and well setup, this is without doubt one of the best driving E-Types we have experienced.
 A credit to Mr Davis for its setup and ongoing maintenance.
 If you are looking for an E-Type that’s a joy to drive, this one comes highly recommended.